 Photo: The ICBC claim that Xu submitted online

 The traffic was stopped, not going slow.
 As explained in his submission, Xu did not notice me crossing the intersection.
-He states he was waiting (not moving slow), and that he accelerated to go forward, and then hit my car.
+He states he was waiting (not moving slowly), and that he accelerated to go forward, and then hit my car.
 It is clear that he was not paying attention.
 Drivers need to check that the space they are trying to accelerate into is clear before driving.

 As will be discussed later, Xu immediately apologized and said he would pay for the damages.